 Your retailer or builder should be able to provide financing resources.

-Our homes can usually be built within 6-10 weeks from the time they are ordered - typically much faster than traditional site builders.
-The homeowner and your retailer or builder still need to arrange for site preparation, the home needs to be transported and put together ("set"), and any remaining mechanicals completed.
+Typically much faster than traditional site builders..
+The homeowner and your retailer or builder still need to arrange for site preparation, the home needs to be transported and put together ("set"), and any remaining mechanicals completed..

 Most of our modular homes can be customized, and many of our manufactured homes can be as well.
 Your retailer or builder will work with you and with us to determine what we can do to customize your home.